bjlkeng/bjlkeng.github.io/source/posts/hyperbolic-geometry-and-poincare-embeddings.rst

 For the circle, I just cheated and used Numeric.js to solve for the points that I needed.
 The algorithm I used was basically find 3 points that were equidistant from the starting point.
 The current position of the mouse defines one of them (P1).
-The next one, I used the line created from P1 to the starting point to find another one on the opposite side (P2) using Numeric.js.
+For the next one, I used the line created from P1 to the starting point to find another one on the opposite side (P2) using Numeric.js.
 The third point, I used the perpendicular line passing through the starting point (P3), again using Numeric.js.
 Lastly, I used the formula for finding the